 Hello, I’m Kellie.

 I design creative solutions with diversity and inclusion in mind.
-Originally from France, I’m now in the USA with two superpowers: I can gather and motivate people and stop ice cream from melting.
+Originally from France, I’m now in the USA with two superpowers: I can gather and empower designers and stop ice cream from melting.

 I knew I wanted to be a designer when I discovered Stephane Carricondo’s and Akira Toriyama’s art.
 It ignited my love for drawing, storytelling and vibrant colors.
 After my brother brought home a computer with Adobe software, I began exploring and it hasn't stopped since.